Poetic Gaps: Opacity in the Photographic Imprint

 • EVENTS & PROGRAMS

-Alen McWeeney.
+Alen MacWeeney.
 Bridesmaids Dresses, Aran Islands, 1985.
 From the Selected Images of Ireland series.

 Logos: Newcomb Institute, Tulane University